ibm-cloud-docs/containers/kubernetes-service-cli.md

 **Command options**:
 <dl>
 <dt><code>--cluster <em>CLUSTER</em></code></dt>
-<dd>The name or ID of the cluster where you want to check if automatic updates for the Fluentd add-on are enabled.
+<dd>The name or ID of the cluster where you want to check whether automatic updates for the Fluentd add-on are enabled.
 This value is required.</dd>
 </dl>
 </br>
 ### ibmcloud ks logging-collect